getify/You-Dont-Know-JS/async & performance/ch2.md

 Even though our brains might plan out a series of tasks in sequential (this, then this, then this) type of way, the evented nature of our brain operation makes recovery/retry/forking of flow control almost effortless.
 If you're out running errands, and you realize you left a shopping list at home, it doesn't end the day because you didn't plan that ahead of time.
 Your brain plans around this easily, and you go home, get the list, then head right back out to shop.

 But the brittle nature of manually hard-coded callbacks (even with hard-coded error-handling) is often far less graceful.
 Once you end up specifying (aka pre-planning) all the various eventualities/paths, the code becomes so convoluted that it's hard to ever maintain or update it.

+**That** is what "callback hell" is all about!
+The nesting/indentation are basically a side show, a red herring.

 And as if all that's not enough, we haven't even touched what happens when two or more chains of these callback continuations are happening *simultaneously*, or when the third step branches out into "parallel" callbacks with gates or latches, or...
 OMG, my brain hurts, how about yours!?